grasmarcussanti129/ci-hub-automation/CONTRIBUTING.md

 - [ ] Code style follows the project's conventions.
 - [ ] Write tests for your changes.
 - [ ] Include documentation for any new features or changes made to existing features.
+- [ ] Reference any related issue in your pull request.
 - [ ] Ensure that your code passes all existing tests before submitting your pull request.